mdavis29/Data_Science_101_R/week6.md

 #### Homework
   + SWIRL Basic R Programming section 9, 10, 12, 14, 15
-  + create a linear model with mtcars to predict mpg with hp and wt and am as indedendent variables.
+  + find a dataset in the fivethirtyeight package and create linear models to explain variables and answer interesting questions.
   + create a plot showing predicted vs actual with a re line of slope 1, intercept 0 to demonstrate model performance.
   + create a density plot of the residuals of the model to show that they are normally distributed
  + upload a single doc with the code and graphics to oaks.